DAY TWO – May 26, 2026

 WHEAT FUNCTIONAL GENOMICS

-CHAIRS: Eduard Akhunov (Kansas State University, USA), Philippa Borrill (John Innes Centre, UK)
+CHAIR: Eduard Akhunov (Kansas State University, USA)

 17:00 – 17:15